The player has made 130-plus Test appearances for Australia.

 ALSO READ:

-Starc, who is playing his 100th match in the format, struck early to dismiss opener Kevlon Anderson in the second innings.
+Starc, playing his 100th match in the format, struck early to dismiss opener Kevlon Anderson in the second innings.
 Brandon King and skipper Roston Chase will resume the second day’s play on 16/1.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, Telegram, and YouTube.